 - The editor determines the final disposition of the manuscript and prepares a decision letter

 - The editor’s decision letter is emailed to the authors and reviewers (the blinded AE report and the blinded individual reviews are attached)

-- If the paper is invited for a revision, it is recommended that the author(s) prepare a response that describes how the editor’s, AE’s and reviewers concerns were addressed.
+- If the manuscript is invited for a revision, the authors prepare a response that describes how the editor’s, AE’s, and reviewers concerns were addressed